 Moving forward

-If this has motivated you to try out using luarocks
+If this has motivated you to try out using luarocks and busted to test your Neovim plugins,

 I’d love to hear your feedback!